 This means that anyone going for first time certification after June 2018 will have to do so to the new standard.
+The business going for certification will need to comply with ISO 50001:2018 and the certification body will need to comply with ISO5003.
 This could cause some businesses to accelerate their implementation programme if they will be close to certification readiness at that point, and it could cause significant delays to others who will need to revise their part implemented systems to comply with the new standard.

-For more information on how ISO 50001 could work for your business, or on your ESOS obligations contact eca.
+For more information on how ISO 50001 could work for your business contact ECA.